 4. Set up a Photobooth

-Kids also love the photo booth props you can print online, simply add a jumbo popsicle stick props.
+Kids love the photo booth props you can print online, then simply add a jumbo popsicle stick to the props.
 You’ll be surprised just how many combinations of silliness your kids can procure!

 6. Make Resolutions